dvc94ch/cargo-trace/README.md

 Once we have an array of instruction pointers we again need the address map to find the load address for each ip which is subtracted to get an offset and a file path of the binary.
 The binary may contain debug symbols in which case we can return the function name and location.
-If it does not we can look try looking up the symbol name in the symbol table.
+If it does not we can look up the symbol name in the symbol table.
 This is how the compiler generated `main` and `_start` symbols and functions from dynamic libraries are symbolized.

 NOTE: If debug symbols for stripped binaries from your distro are installed they are located by the elf `build_id`, a random 20 byte sequence contained in every elf file.
 But these are unnecessary for